prasum/NYC-Taxi-Trip-Duration-Regression-Analysis/README.md

 # NYC-Taxi-Trip-Duration-Regression-Analysis

-### Performing EDA on NYC Taxi Trip Duration and using preprocessed dataset to build regression models and verify the assumptions associated with it.
+### Performing EDA on NYC Taxi Trip Duration and using preprocessed dataset to build regression model pipelines to predict taxi trip duration and verify the assumptions associated with it.

 #### The below steps are used for creating the ML pipeline